SPADE V2.0 - Spanning-tree Progression Analysis of Density-normalized Events

 Note 3: Since different flow cytometors and softwares may save fcs files into slightly different format, it is difficult to make sure that SPADE2 works well with all fcs files.
 Therefore, we now provide a way to allow users to check whether SPADE2 "sees" the correct (compensated) data.
 During the computation of local densities in step (6) below, SPADE2 creates a folder named "check_loaded_data".
 The folder contains one tab-delimited txt file for each fcs file.
 Each txt file contains the data for the first 10 cells/events, and can be opened by excel, which show the data that SPADE2 sees.
 If you load a fcs file into FlowJo and export it into CSV format, you will be able to use excel to see the uncompensated and compensated data that FlowJo sees.
 A comparison between the txt from SPADE2 and csv from FlowJo will be able to confirm whether SPADE2 loads the data correctly.
 If yes, we are good to go.
 If not, send me a message and I might be able to help.

-- For the particular sample FCS file provided here (2-marker simulated CyTOF data, FCS3.0 format, no compensation), the appropriate setting is shown in the above figure.
+- For the particular sample FCS file provided here (2-marker simulated CyTOF data, FCS3.0 format, no compensation),

 use both markers to construct the tree;